Non-negative Contrastive Learning: Applications

 \revise{As shown in Figure \ref{fig:sample-sparisty}, NCL features are only sparsely activated on a few feature dimensions, and upon our closer examination, many feature dimensions are only activated with a few examples.
 Leveraging this feature sparsity property, we can sort out feature importance with non-negative features and use this as a guidance for selecting a small subset of features while retaining most of the performance}.
 This is particularly useful for large-scale image or text retrieval tasks by allowing a flexible tradeoff between performance and computation cost, a natural way to realize \emph{shortening embeddings} \citep{openai2024embedding} without additional training strategies as in \citet{kusupati2022matryoshka}.

 Here, we explore a simple strategy to rank non-negative features $f=[f_1,\dots,f_k]$ according to their Expected Activation (EA) on the training data, $\operatorname{EA}(f_i)=\E_{x}\tilde{f}_i(x)$, where $\tilde{f}(x)=f(x)/\|f(x)\|$ is normalized.
 Intuitively, higher EA indicates common high-level features that represent class semantics, and lower EA corresponds to rare and noisy features that are less useful.
-In our experiments, we select the top 256 features among all 512 features of projector outputs, and evaluate them with linear probing, image retrieval, and transfer learning on ImageNet-100 (details in Appendix \ref{app:feature selection}).
+In our experiments, we select the top 512 features among all 2048 features of projector outputs, and evaluate them with linear probing, image retrieval, and transfer learning on ImageNet-100 (details in Appendix \ref{app:feature selection}).

 \textbf{Results.} \revise{Table \ref{tab:selection}} summarizes the results of feature selection experiments.
-First, the proposed EA criteria can obtain significant gains over random selection in NCL.
-With EA selection, NCL not only outperforms CL significantly, but also is almost ``lossless'', since it attains comparable performance to using all features (difference $<0.5\%$).
+First, when using all features, NCL achieves significant gains over CL on all three tasks.
+Meanwhile, when selecting 1/4 dimensions (512/2048), with EA criterion (w/ ReLU), NCL is almost ``lossless'', since it attains comparable performance to using all features on all tasks.
+In comparison, CL features always suffer from a larger drop when using fewer features.
 Thus, benefiting from the sparsity and disentanglement properties, NCL allows flexible feature selection that retains most of the original performance.